mortezaPRK/docker-php/README.md

 >   `database` and `log` folder needs Linux like permisson to work. if you are using Windows or Mac OS,
 >   comment out mount points (`apache`: line 30,38,51 of docker-compose.yml | `nginx`: line 20,39,45,58 of docker-compose.yml)

+>   There is no official Mysql for alpine version. so I did not include it in YAML file

 >   to modify hostname, change `.env` file.
 >   for nginx variant, you should change `server.conf` __too__